eddiesigner/weiss-pro-docs/docs/src/guide/theme-structure.md

 ```

 ::: warning
-Avoid making changes to the files in the Assets folder as these will be overwritten with each new version.
+Avoid making changes to the files in the **assets** folder as these will be overwritten with each new version.
 For small changes you can inject code in the Ghost Admin instead.
 :::